 Suddenly, they found themselves in a dim lit room.

 ‘I hope that spell lock works, Teg.’
-Alex turns around and smiles at her shocked parents.
+Alex says as she turns around and smiles when she sees her shocked parents.
 ‘Hi Mom, hi Dad – these are my friends.’